-Question (and scoring system) Average Score Workshop Feedback Appropriateness of Information (1 not relevant, 3 Highly Relevant) 2.8 Can you apply the received knowledge at work?
-(1 not relevant, 3 Highly Relevant) 2.2 Do you think the EE financing is an important business area for you?
-(1 not relevant, 3 Highly Relevant) 2.5 Would you be interested in more specific courses on the subject?
-(Max 1) 0.9 Is your financial institution interested in expanding financing of EE project during the next 3 years?
+Workshop Feedback Appropriateness of Information (1 not relevant, 3 Highly Relevant) Can you apply the received knowledge at work?
+(1 not relevant, 3 Highly Relevant) Do you think the EE financing is an important business area for you?
+(1 not relevant, 3 Highly Relevant) Score 2.8 2.2 2.5 0.9 Appropriateness of Information (1 not relevant, 3 Highly Relevant)Can you apply the received knowledge at work?
+(1 not relevant, 3 Highly Relevant)Do you think the EE financing is an important business area for you?
+(1 not relevant, 3 Highly Relevant) 2.2 2.5 Can you apply the received knowledge at work?
+(1 not relevant, 3 Highly Relevant) Do you think the EE financing is an important business area for you?
+(1 not relevant, 3 Highly Relevant) 2.2 2.5 Do you think the EE financing is an important business area for you?
+(1 not relevant, 3 Highly Relevant) 2.5 relevant, 3 Highly Relevant) 0.9 Would you be interested in more specific courses on the subject?
+(Max 1) 0.0 Is your financial institution interested in expanding financing of EE project during the next 3 years?
 (Max 1) 0.9 Requests for tailored training for energy efficiency lending (1 least required, 5 most required) Training of credit officers on EE project evaluation 4.0 Market reviews of the selected sectors 3.9 Available database of vendors of EE equipment 4.1 Tailored advice on selected issues related to EE lending 4.3 Test model deals on a pilot basis with partially subsidise energy audit etc 3.8 Partial guarantee of EE lending 4.4 Credit line from the IFC dedicated for EE lending 4.6